gerald1248/cluster-tests/README.md

 Dashboard
 ---------

 The default dashboard shows the results of the latest test run on the right and three visualisations on the left.
-The first chart tracks the number of successful and failed tests over a configurable period of time; the second follows the time taken by these test runs; the last is a histogram of all tests with errors in the period under observation.
+The first chart tracks the number of successful and failed tests over a configurable period of time; the second follows the time taken by these test runs; the last (hidden by default) is a histogram of all tests with errors in the period under observation.

 Other endpoints
 ---------------